 3. Complete the adviser selection portion of the application form after consulting the Adviser List.

-4. Arrange for two letters of recommendation.
+4. Arrange for two electronically sent letters of recommendation.
 At least one must be from a science professor or academic professional (such as an instructor or teaching assistant) who knows your school work well enough to address that in their recommendation.
 Please have them sent to the email address provided: SSI-BI@calacademy.org

-5. Arrange for transcripts to be delivered to the Academy.
-These need not be official, and can come electronically to the email address indicated, or by mail.
+5. Arrange for transcripts to be sent to the Academy.
+These need not be official, and must come electronically to the email address indicated.